Arthritis Research UK—November 12, 2013

 Dr. Jane Salmon, director of the Lupus Center of Excellence and senior author of the study, said: "The findings suggest that collaboration between healthcare providers and disease-specific community organizations can enhance patient participation and increase our ability to educate patients about staying healthy."

-Read the full story at arthritisresearchuk.org.
+This story originally appeared at arthritisresearchuk.org.